Home » MODDING HQ 1.13 » v1.13 Coding Talk » [IDEA] New Magazine System

 When clicking with a handful on a mag, check wether the ammo would fit the mag.
 If so, fill up the mag with it (realtime)/ add a single bullet (turnbased), AP cost taken from Caliber data.

 Loading different ammotypes works in two ways: Either click on the mag with handfuls and switch them while doing so.
-You will realize this sucks on your second mag.
+You will realize this sucks on your second mag, which puts you well ahead of all the tools requesting this nonsense.

 What needs to be done is a interface in the magazine's description box.
-This interface should show you how many bullets, and of what ammotype ([color:#3366FF]and caliber[/color]) are already loaded, and in which order.
+This interface should show you how many bullets, and of what ammotype (and caliber) are already loaded, and in which order.
 This has to work for magazine sizes like 200+ too, so add a scrollbar and stuff.

 This also needs a huge overview over all fitting ammo in your inventory (or sector inventory).
 It should list these bullets, and how many there are.
 Clicking on this deducts one bullet and adds it to the mag.
 Deducting requires looping over the entire secor inventory in this case to find a bullet object to deduct from, so will be slow if you are not careful.

-Note that magazine weight calculation new depends on the weight of the empty mag and the numbers of bullets and their individual weight, which will vary from caliber to caliber.
+Note that magazine weight calculation now depends on the weight of the empty mag and the numbers of bullets and their individual weight, which will vary from caliber to caliber.

 Setting up this interface will take a lot more time than everything else combined.
 Whatever you do, nobody will like how it looks.
 Nobody will volunteer to draw a replacement.